-Implicit bias is a sneaky phenomenon.
-Most people aren’t aware of their own unconscious preferences until they’re confronted — hopefully with understanding — by external observers.
-Many employers in Canada instinctively hire local candidates rather than skilled migrants, not because they want to discriminate against newcomers, but because they feel more comfortable with the familiar.
+Implicit bias is a subtle phenomenon.
+Most people are unaware of their own unconscious preferences until they are gently pointed out by others.
+Many business owners in Canada instinctively employ local candidates rather than considering the benefits of hiring immigrant workers.
+This isn’t because they want to discriminate against newcomers, but because they feel more comfortable with the familiar.

-When Canadian employers aren’t cognisant of implicit bias, organizations suffer.
-Overlooking newcomer talent reduces workplace diversity in a country where 21.9% of the population is foreign-born.
-Employers risk their reputations when they fail to adopt inclusive hiring practices — and if they’re understaffed to begin with, they also risk employee burnout.
+When Canadian employers aren’t aware of implicit bias, organizations suffer.
+Overlooking newcomer talent reduces workplace diversity in a country where 23 percent of the population are foreign-born.
+Employers risk their reputations when they fail to adopt inclusive hiring practices.
+And if they’re understaffed to begin with, they also risk employee burnout.

 If you’re concerned about the demographics at your organization, read on.
-In this article, we’ll discuss several of the best reasons to hire newcomers, and we’ll explore how hiring immigrant workers can help your business grow.
+In this article, we’ll discuss four key benefits of hiring immigrant workers and how newcomers can help your business grow.

 0125_-_situations_when_immigrants_can_help_grow_your_business_bodyimage_1405x937